-At the heart of Northcott Young Company are the Saturday (and now also Wednesday) classes we run during school term time, where participants work alongside our experienced tutors and other young people to develop their creativity and performance skills, explore themes and devise new theatre to share with friends and family.
-Sessions are fun, welcoming and inclusive, and we don’t expect young people to have previous experience; just a desire to get involved and work creatively.
+At the heart of the Northcott Young Company are the Saturday and Wednesday classes we run during school term time.
+In the classes, participants work alongside our experienced tutors and other young people to develop their creativity and performance skills, explore themes and devise new theatre to share with friends, family and the public.
+Sessions are fun, welcoming and inclusive, and we don’t expect young people to have previous experience, just a desire to get involved and work creatively.